eclipse-tractusx/tractusx-edc/docs/kit/operation-view/page10_extensions.md

 ### Data Plane Selector

-This control plane extension makes it possible configure one or more data plane instances.
+This control plane extension makes it possible to configure one or more data plane instances.
 During a transfer the control plane will look for an instance with matching capabilities to transfer data.

 ### Hashicorp Vault

-The core EDC assumes secret storage via Azure Vault.
+This extension allows for usage of Hashicorp Vault for secret storage.
-This extension allows for usage of Hashicorp Vault instead, with the goal of platform agnosticism.
+It is the default used in TractusX EDC.

 ### PostrgreSQL Migration